 There are four basic types of metal tags:

-- Screen printing produces colorful images on a variety of different materials, is fairly durable and economical.
+- Screen Printed Metal Tags produces colorful images on a variety of different materials, is fairly durable and economical.

-- Stainless Steel has incredible resistance to scratching, heat and chemicals because the graphics are etched in the material
+- Stainless Steel Tags have incredible resistance to scratching, heat and chemicals because the graphics are etched in the material

 - Brass Tags are high in appearance and extremely durable.
 These tags are not susceptible to salt water and are perfect for coastal environments.